 Help Us Fulfill Our Mission!

-We leverage the power of affordable housing to change lives & improve communities.
+We leverage the power of affordable, stable housing to change lives & improve communities.

 In 1981 a group of community development corporations (CDCs) joined together to address housing abandonment and the lack of affordable housing in the city of Cleveland, Ohio.
 They formed the Cleveland Housing Network to salvage vacant homes and create a pathway to home ownership for low-income neighborhood residents.
 Since then, our organization has evolved and changed significantly— including our name.

 In 1987 CHN used the newly created Low Income Housing Tax Credit (LIHTC) to create the LIHTC-based Lease Purchase Program, a 15-year pathway to home ownership for families who could not afford to purchase.
 Over the years we expanded into multi-family and Permanent Supportive Housing (PSH), partnered with organizations to deliver large-scale housing resources to the community, and opened a community resource center for housing and financial counseling.